android/games-samples/agdk/game_controller/README.md

 * Displays information about connected controllers
 * Provides an interface to test optional extended controller features, such as vibration
+* Displays integrated motion sensor data from the device if available
+* Displays hardware keyboard connection status

 There are two versions of the sample.
 One uses NativeActivity, the other uses GameActivity.